visforvali/ws297y/alt-grading.md

 {: .warning }
 > You're guaranteed *at least* a B+ as your final grade if you do everything that's asked of you in the spirit you're asked to do it.
 But this doesn't mean anything goes!
 Read on for details.

 Grading is the worst part of teaching (for me) and learning (for you).
 Grades cause anxiety, self-doubt, combativeness, plagiarism, and GenAI use.
-To counter this, I use an "ungrading" schema: a system that prioritizes learning over grades and rewards experimentation and even the screw-ups that happen when we try out what we're learning
+To counter this, I use an "ungrading" schema: a system that prioritizes learning over grades and rewards experimentation and even the screw-ups that happen when we try out what we're learning.

 Nothing in this class needs to be perfect or polished, but this doesn't mean anything goes.
 I can't measure how hard you feel you tried or give "effort points" for work that ignores the course material.
 I need measurable evidence of how you're engaging in the class: e.g., frequency of participation, use of feedback, your writerly choices in assignments, etc.